 “It’s them!”
 I said to Mark excitedly as I whipped off the covers and flew out the door in my PJ’s.
 “They’re here!”

 “Huh?”
-He said, clambering out of bed beind me.
+He said, clambering out of bed behind me.
 “Who?”

-I grinned at him as he joined me outside the rig in the pre-dawn light, and we both stared at the sky in awe as hundreds of sandhill cranes flew right over our trailer, making scattered V-formations all across the sky.
+“The birds!”
+I said with a grin.
+He quickly joined me outside the rig in the pre-dawn light, and we both stared at the sky in awe as hundreds of sandhill cranes flew right over our trailer, making scattered V-formations all across the sky.

 This was their morning commute, and they were honking and jostling around in the sky just like motorists do on the freeways every morning on their way to the office.
 These guys were heading for their favorite foraging grounds, however.
 Once there, they would catch a bit of breakfast and then find a quiet spot for some mid-day frolicking or perhaps a nap.
 In the late afternoon they’d grab another quick bite to eat and then commute home to roost.